emu-wg/teap-errata/section-5.md

    communications in TEAP.
 During the calculation of the Compound MAC, the MAC field is filled with zeros.

   The Compound MAC computation is as follows:

       CMK = CMK[j]
       Compound-MAC = MAC( CMK, BUFFER )

-   where j is the number of the last successfully executed inner EAP method, MAC is the MAC function negotiated in TLS 1.2 [RFC5246], and BUFFER is created after concatenating these fields in the following
+   where j is the number of the last successfully generated IMCK, MAC is HMAC [RFC2104] using the hash function negotiated in TLS [RFC5246].
+The output length is the length of the output of the HMAC function.
+The BUFFER is created after concatenating these fields in the following order:
-   order:

-   1  The entire Crypto-Binding TLV attribute with both the EMSK and MSK
-      Compound MAC fields zeroed out.
+   1  The entire Crypto-Binding TLV attribute with both the EMSK and MSK Compound MAC fields zeroed out.

    2  The EAP Type sent by the other party in the first TEAP message.
+This is a single octet encoded as (0x37)

    3  All the Outer TLVs from the first TEAP message sent by EAP server
       to peer.
 If a single TEAP message is fragmented into multiple